sosb0ii/Spotify-Mute-Ads/README.md

 ### Issues and Potential Fixes

 > [!NOTE]
 > The below information is out of date.
-It will be updated soon
+It will be updated soon.

 - Podcasts do not have the " - " syntax present in the window title, and will be muted.
 	- While the " - " isn't going to work most of the time, you might find another string, such as "|" that your podcasts use, and add it to line 6 like so: